G

 Diet

 These omnivorous birds are opportunistic feeders.
-They dine on berries, fruits and seeds, sometimes directly from people’s gardens.
+They dine on berries, fruits, and seeds, sometimes directly from people’s gardens.
 The birds also sometimes steal food from dogs’ bowls.
 They steal eggs out of other birds’ nests, including those of other kiskadees.
-Basically, if they can eat it, they probably will.
+In short, if they can eat it, they likely will.

 Predators